webqit/quantum-js/README.md

 });
 ```

-The above holds the same for global variables:
+The above holds the same also for global variables:

 ```js
 // Observe changes to global variables